Written by: Felicity Flores

 Tao’s notable achievements include his work on the Green-Tao theorem.
 He also made significant contributions to the study of the Navier-Stokes equation.

-Moreover, he contributed to numbers theory, harmonic analysis, and partial differential equations.
+Moreover, he contributed to number theory, harmonic analysis, and partial differential equations.

 Terence Tao